ScheerleJo/HTTP2MIDI/README.md

 This Repository includes a node.js Webserver, which handles basic conversion from an HTTP-Request to a MIDI signal.
 The Aforementioned MIDI Signal is used to control recording a DAW (Digital Audio Workstation), in this case Presonus' Studio One

+The basic idea is, that when you press a button on a Streamdeck running [Companion](https://github.com/bitfocus/companion) it sends an HTTP-Request to the computer running Studio One for audio recording.
+There the Midi Signal gets created and input in the DAW.

 ## How it works
 The Basic concept is, that the webserver gets an HTTP-Request looking like that: